clear epoxy kansas city

 Base Coat:

-Apply a coat of Epoxy Flow 100 notched squeegee and then back roll evenly to maintain the desired thickness within the usable pot lifetime frame.
+Apply a coat of Epoxy Flow 100 with a notched squeegee, then back-roll evenly to maintain the desired thickness within the usable pot-life frame.
 Refer to the product data sheet for recommended mixing ratios and application techniques, pot life, and recoat window.

 1. Pour onto the concrete immediately after mixing.
-This product will set and become hot if allowed to dwell in the bucket.
+This product will set and become hot if left in the bucket.

-2. Spread at around 150 sqft per gallon with a notched squeegee and back roll with an 18”, ⅜” nap roller cover.
+2. Spread at around 150 sq ft per gallon using a notched squeegee and a back roll with an 18” ⅜” nap roller cover.

-3. It is recommended to work in sections usually using control joints as dividers to ensure proper application results.
+3. It is recommended to work in sections, usually using control joints as dividers, to ensure proper application.
 Spike shoes are recommended to walk through the product while applying.

 Second Color Coat: